 My creative practice encompasses photography, film, text, performance and installation.
-Intersecting analogue photographic processes and defunct/out-dated technologies with autobiography, word and gesture, my approaches are driven by a desire to occupy, interrogate and understand human-nature relations.
-Placing my body into direct physical relationship I force dialogue and encounter with the natural, material and technological, pushing sunlight, moonlight, fire, ocean and machine to interact with the work.
+Combining analogue photographic processes and defunct/out-dated technologies with word, gesture and autobiography, my approaches are driven by a desire to occupy, interrogate and understand human-nature relations.
+Placing my body into direct physical relationship I provoke dialogue and encounter with the natural, material and technological, pushing sunlight, moonlight, fire, ocean and machine to interact with the work.
 I attempt to challenge current notions of photographic and ecological identity, stability and representation, deliberately referencing literature, painting, drawing and performance art histories.
 Previous works include filming my attempts to stay connected to the cycles of the moon between bus stops in London; initiating spontaneous one-to-one encounters concerning our complex relationship with fire through a crudely constructed indoor campfire; and submerging photographs in the sea to creatively collaborate with the unconscious mind of the worlds’ oceans.

 This persistent quest to connect with the natural world, body, site, technology and materials embraces absurdity, humour, vulnerability, ritual and failure, revealing my attempts to climb inside both personal and social mythologies.
 By performing my desire to dialogue and merge with these other ‘bodies’ I hope to transcend the gap between my body and the ‘other’ body (human/ animal/ element/ technology/ object /landscape) I encounter.